Azure AD Connect user sign-in options

 |Enable on-premises multi-factor authentication solutions.||x|

-*Through a lightweight connector.
+*Through a lightweight agent.

-In addition, you can enable SSO for users on domain-joined machines that are on the corporate network.
+In addition, you can enable Seamless SSO for users on domain-joined machines that are on the corporate network.
 With single sign-on, enabled users only need to enter a username to help them securely access cloud resources.

 With pass-through authentication, the user’s password is validated against the on-premises Active Directory controller.
 The password doesn't need to be present in Azure AD in any form.
 This allows for on-premises policies, such as sign-in hour restrictions, to be evaluated during authentication to cloud services.